Résumé

 Senior Principal Technologist, Office of the CTO (5/2002–1/2006)

-Provided leadership in standards participation and input on the company’s overall technology strategy through development of Web services specifications, representation of the company to industry (through conference presentations and standards committees), and by liaising with partners, customers and internal resources.
+Provided leadership in standards participation and input on the company’s overall technology strategy through development of Web services specifications, representation of the company to the industry (through conference presentations and standards committees), and by liaising with partners, customers and internal resources.

 Akamai Technologies